peach-lucien/otter/README.md

 We solve a **Fused Gromov-Wasserstein optimal transport** problem (POT's `entropic_semirelaxed_fused_gromov_wasserstein`) that finds a soft coupling π minimising (within-mouse FC + SC distance ↔ within-human FC + SC distance) + (cross-species xyz + anchor cost).
 The mouse row marginal is fixed uniform; the human column marginal is free (semirelaxed).
 The result is supervised by **21 Garin point anchors** (single-parcel) plus **15 region-anchor packs** (26 multi-parcel sub-region homology entries curated from the published literature — see [`docs/04_anchor_packs.md`](docs/04_anchor_packs.md)).
 Anchors are *soft* by default — the FGW solver can violate the constraint if structural cost strongly disagrees.
 See [`docs/02_methods.md`](docs/02_methods.md).

-## Honest limitations
+## What HOMER does not do

+HOMER captures cross-species correspondence at the **regional / area / network** level.
+It is **not** trustworthy — or is untested — for:

+- **Broadly-distributed cortical class markers** (e.g. Pvalb / Sst / Vip interneuron gradients) — not preserved across species by the mapping.
+- **Within-area lamination** (Hodge 2019 cortical-layer markers) — below HOMER's resolution.
+- **Disorder-specific signal** — predictions for autism vs schizophrenia vs ADHD correlate at r > 0.97; HOMER captures a generic psychiatric perturbation geometry, not disorder-specific biology.
+- **Millimetre-level parcel claims** — per-parcel argmax distances are 25–45 mm even in well-anchored regions; treat results as region-level.
-- HOMER is supervised, not unsupervised.
-Held-out region CV recovers only 3.4 % top-1 — FC + SC alone don't encode reliable cross-species correspondences.
-The 39 % top-1 comes from anchor supervision, not structural recovery.
-- The 100 % top-1 on pack-anchored regions is largely **by construction** — anchors match the validation sets.
+- **Unsupervised recovery** — held-out region CV recovers only 3.4 % top-1, so FC + SC alone don't encode reliable correspondences.
+The headline numbers come from anchor supervision, and the 100 % pack-anchored top-1 is largely **by construction** (anchors match the validation sets).
-- Per-parcel claims are region-level, not millimetre-level (mean argmax distance is 25-45 mm in well-anchored regions).
-- Cerebellum and medulla are excluded from the parcellation.
+- **Cerebellum and medulla** — excluded from the parcellation. **dlPFC homology** is contested and opt-in only.
-- dlPFC homology is contested (opt-in in the lateral PFC pack).

 See [`docs/05_limitations.md`](docs/05_limitations.md) for the full list.